 In any of these situations, the offense may still be charged as a misdemeanor at the discretion of the prosecutor.
-With the help of a skilled Vista felony DUI lawyer, you may be able to negotiate a plea bargain that will allow for you to be charged with a less serious misdemeanor accusation.
+With the help of a skilled felony DUI attorney in San Diego, you may be able to negotiate a plea bargain that will allow for you to be charged with a less serious misdemeanor accusation.

 DUI with Injury or Death

-Even if you this is your first DUI charge, you only exceeded the speed limit by a few miles an hour and the victim of the accident was barely injured, this can make a DUI a felony in California.
+Even if you this is your first DUI charge, you only exceeded the speed limit by a few miles an hour and the victim of the accident was barely injured, you can face felony charges.
 On the other hand, if the injury was serious, you could be sentenced to an additional three years in prison for causing great bodily injury (GBI).
 A felony DUI that includes GBI is also a strike under the state’s three strikes law.

 The three largest factors affecting disposition are 1) the extent of injuries, 2) the blood alcohol level and 3) the prior record of the defendant.
 Self help including meetings and rehabilitation efforts can also weigh heavily in the outcome.